What can I eat on a Keto Diet?

 - Heavy Whipping Cream in your coffee!

-You can have some fruit on a keto diet, but you have to eat small portions and pay attention.
+You can have some fruit on a keto diet, but you have to eat small portions and pay close attention to the carb counts.
 The following low sugar fruits can be enjoyed in moderation.

 List of Keto Fruit Choices